XSS3cut10n3r/My-NSA-Codebreaker-2025/task2.md

 **Router 3 (192.168.3.254)** had intercepted the DNS query and responded with a malicious IP address, attempting to redirect the client to an attacker-controlled server.
 This is a classic DNS spoofing attack where a man-in-the-middle device races to answer DNS queries before the legitimate server.

-**[You'll need a screenshot showing the packet details of frame 2028 with the 203.0.113.108 response]**

 ### Extracting Router 3 Configuration

 Having identified `192.168.3.254` as the malicious device, I needed to enumerate all IP addresses assigned to it.
 I returned to the FTP traffic and extracted `router3_backup.config` by following the appropriate TCP stream.